storacha/w3infra/billing/scripts/schedule-stripe-migration/README.md

 2. Ensures the subscription has a fresh schedule:
    - If a schedule exists, it is released first to avoid conflicting phases
    - A new schedule is created from the subscription
-3. Configures two phases on the schedule:
+3. Configures two or three phases on the schedule:
-   - Phase A: from now to the end of the current month
+   - Phase 1: from now to the end of the current month
      - Keeps the existing price (no change for the remainder of the month)
-     - Uses `proration_behavior: create_prorations` so extending to month end is properly accounted
+     - Manually calculates proration so extending or shortening the current billing cycle is properly accounted for
+   - Phase 1.5: if we need to extend the customer’s billing cycle, there's an extra phase to account for that.
-   - Phase B: starts at the first of next month
+   - Phase 2: starts at the first of next month
-     - Replaces items with the new price pair: `flatFee` and `overageFee`
+     - Replaces items with the new prices: `flatFee`, `overageFee`, `egressFee`
      - Uses `billing_cycle_anchor: 'phase_start'` to anchor billing on the 1st

 ## Safety considerations

-- Proration: During Phase A, prorations are created to cover any extension to the end of the month.
-During Phase B, no proration is applied.
+- Proration: During Phase 1, prorations are created to cover any extension or shortening of the current billing cycle to the end of the month.
+During Phase 2, no proration is applied.
 - Idempotency: The script releases any existing schedule and creates a new one before applying changes — this makes re-runs predictable.

 ## Prerequisites